-Samsung Galaxy S II Epic 4G Touch may be making its way to Boost MobileAlex Wagner - Senior News Editor
+Samsung Galaxy S II Epic 4G Touch may be making its way to Boost MobileAlex Wagner - Editorial Director of News and Content

 Looks like another Sprint handset may be making the jump from the Now Network to Boost Mobile.
 A user agent profile for a device referred to as the "SPH-D710BST" has been discovered on Sprint's website, and since the regular Samsung Galaxy S II Epic 4G Touch features the model number SPH-D710, it's thought that the addition of "BST" at the end of this new number could indicate that the Epic 4G Touch is Boost-bound.
 Included in the user agent profile are some specs that line up with the original EpTouch's, including a 480x800 resolution, 16GB storage and Android 4.0.4.